 print(df)

-- Specifying an Index while Creating the DataFrame:
+- Specifying an Index:

 - Explicitly specify an index when creating the DataFrame with scalar values.